fpapado/ephemeral/worklog.md

 # Later
 [X] Own CouchDB?
-[] More info on User, getUser() when checking auth, with id from getAuth() [X] PouchDB Auth
+[] Bug in pouchdb-authentication? if only url is provided (no path after) then the xhr request goes to http://_users instead of http://dburl/_users [] More info on User, getUser() when checking auth, with id from getAuth() [X] PouchDB Auth
 [] migrations?